Slicer/Slicer/Docs/user_guide/modules/transforms.md

 - Split: a composite transform can be split to multiple transform nodes (so that each component is stored in a separate transform node) by clicking "Split" button in Transforms module's Edit section.
 - Change translation/rotation:
   - linear transforms can be edited using translation and rotation sliders Transforms module's Edit section.
 "Translation in global or local reference frame" button controls if translation is performed in the parent coordinate system or the rotated coordinate system.
   - translation and rotation of a linear transform can be interactively edited in 3D by enabling "Visible in 3D view" in Transform's module Display / Interaction section.
+See this **[short demonstration video](https://youtu.be/bbikx7Edv4g)**.
 - Edit warping transform: to specify/edit a warping transform that translates a set of points to specified positions, you can use [semi-automatic registration methods](../registration.html#semi-automatic-registration)

 ### Compute transform